 The planning process can happen at a range of levels (the School, Vice Presidential area, Unit, and/or Department levels, etc.).
 There is flexibility to align the process with what makes most functional and operational sense in your area.
 Whatever level your plan is created for, there are common steps in the process leading to implementing and measuring the impact of the plan.

-The first step in the strategic planning process is to assemble a team of individuals who will lead the effort.
-For many, participation in the planning process will likely be fluid, with participants coming in and out of the process as needed.
+A recommended first step in the strategic planning process is to assemble a team of individuals who will lead the effort.
+For many, participation in the planning process will likely be fluid, with participants coming in and out of the process as their input or expertise is needed.
 It is however recommended that a core IE planning team that is representative and includes individuals with positional and social authority in the school/area/department, be convened to support a collaborative process.

 Functions of the IE Planning Team